-A student who has not been identified as an individual with disabilities pursuant to IDEIA and who has violated TCS's disciplinary procedures may assert the procedural safeguards granted under this administrative regulation only if TCS had knowledge that the student was disabled before the behavior occurred.
+A student who has not been identified as an individual with disabilities pursuant to IDEA and who has violated the Charter School's disciplinary procedures may assert the procedural safeguards granted under this administrative regulation only if the Charter School had knowledge that the student was disabled before the behavior occurred.

-TCS shall be deemed to have knowledge that the student had a disability if one of the following conditions exists:
+The Charter School shall be deemed to have knowledge that the student had a disability if one of the following conditions exists:

 - a.
-The parent/guardian has expressed concern in writing, or orally if the parent/guardian does not know how to write or has a disability that prevents a written statement, to TCS supervisory or administrative personnel, or to one of the child's teachers, that the student is in need of special education or related services. - b.
+The parent/guardian has expressed concern in writing, or orally if the parent/guardian does not know how to write or has a disability that prevents a written statement, to Charter School supervisory or administrative personnel, or to one of the child's teachers, that the student is in need of special education or related services. - b.
 The parent/guardian has requested an evaluation of the child. - c.
-The child's teacher, or other TCS personnel, has expressed specific concerns about a pattern of behavior demonstrated by the child, directly to the director of special education or to other TCS supervisory personnel.
+The child's teacher, or other Charter School personnel, has expressed specific concerns about a pattern of behavior demonstrated by the child, directly to the director of special education or to other Charter School supervisory personnel.

-If TCS knew or should have known the student had a disability under any of the three circumstances described above, the student may assert any of the protections available to IDEA- eligible children with disabilities, including the right to stay-put.
+If the Charter School knew or should have known the student had a disability under any of the three (3) circumstances described above, the student may assert any of the protections available to IDEA-eligible children with disabilities, including the right to stay-put.

-If TCS had no basis for knowledge of the student's disability, it shall proceed with the proposed discipline.
-TCS shall conduct an expedited evaluation if requested by the parents; however, the student shall remain in the education placement determined by TCS pending the results of the evaluation.
+If the Charter School had no basis for knowledge of the student's disability, it shall proceed with the proposed discipline.
+The Charter School shall conduct an expedited evaluation if requested by the parents; however, the student shall remain in the education placement determined by the Charter School pending the results of the evaluation.

-TCS shall not be deemed to have knowledge that the student had a disability if the parent/guardian has not allowed an evaluation, refused services, or if the student has been evaluated and determined to not be eligible.
+The Charter School shall not be deemed to have knowledge that the student had a disability if the parent/guardian has not allowed an evaluation, refused services, or if the student has been evaluated and determined to not be eligible.